Aligning ASR Evaluation with Human and LLM Judgments: Intelligibility Metrics Using Phonetic, Semantic, and NLI Approaches: Introduction

 To better assess ASR intelligibility, we introduce a new metric that combines Natural Language Inference (NLI) score, semantic similarity, and phonetic similarity with optimized weights.
 While phonetic similarity, semantic similarity, and logical entailment (NLI) have been studied individually, our novelty lies in combining these three elements into a unified metric specifically designed for evaluating ASR intelligibility.
 This integrated approach better reflects human perception and ASR correctability.

 Using data from the Speech Accessibility Project (SAP), we analyze multiple metrics while assessing several ASR systems across varying severity levels of dysarthric speech.
 Leveraging insights from this analysis, our optimized metric achieves a high correlation (0.890) with human judgments, notably outperforming traditional metrics.
+The evaluation scripts are available at the GitHub repository\footnote{\url{https://github.com/BornaliP/SemScore}}.